Do sin firms engage in real activities manipulation to meet earnings benchmarks?

 years earnings.
 The results are robust after controlling for AEM.
 Overall, in this setting,

-benchmarks than managersin non-sin rms.
+benchmarks than managersin non-sin firms.

 Our study contributes to the literature in two ways.
 First, this study sheds light on the